Semidefinite Programs at Finite Fermion Density: Algorithm

 Once the SDP has been constructed, the third step of the algorithm is to perform the constrained minimization.
 For this work, the minimization is done using the MOSEK toolkit~\cite{mosek}, which implements an interior-point method to perform the optimization~\cite{alizadeh1995interior}.

-Finally, we wish to extract physical information from the solution of the SDP.
+Finally, in the fourth step we wish to extract physical information from the solution of the SDP.
 For a simple quantum-mechanical system, the lower bound on the ground state is of intrinsic interest.
 In the context of (lattice-regularized) field theories, the ground state energy density at a single value of $\mu$ has no physically meaningful continuum limit.
 For zero-temperature, finite-chemical-potential models, the observable of greatest interest is typically the number density $n(\mu)$.
-Alternatively, the difference between ground-state energies at two different values of $\mu$ provides the integral of $n(\mu)$ according to
+Alternatively, the difference between ground-state energies\footnote{Note that in a relativistic theory, care must be taken to define $E(\mu)$ to exclude the contribution from the Fermi sea.} at two different values of $\mu$ provides the integral of $n(\mu)$ according to

 When solving an SDP, typical algorithms (including the interior-point methods used by MOSEK) return not only the optimal value of the objective function (in this case corresponding to the ground-state energy), but also a value of the positive semi-definite matrix $M$ that obtains that optimum.
 Any observable encoded in the matrix $M$ can therefore be directly estimated once the optimization is complete.
 In the case of the Thirring model, because a term $\mu \hat N$ appears in the Hamiltonian, the fermion number will always be accessible from the expectation values present in $M$.